mavi/instagram-dm-bot/README.md

 - You will need to download Node.js (**Version should be above 16.11**) from https://nodejs.org/en/.

-Next, use a package manager to download the packages:
+To download the packages:

-- Yarn: `yarn install`
-- Npm: `npm install `
+- In Terminal: `npm install `
-- Pnpm: `pnpm install`

-To start in development mode:

-- Yarn: `yarn run dev`
-- Npm: `npm run dev`
-- Pnpm: `pnpm run dev`

-To build:

-- Yarn: `yarn run build`
-- Npm: `npm run build`
-- Pnpm: `pnpm run build`
+Make the adjustments between lines 9 and 14 in app.js.

+And good to go!

+- In Terminal: `node app.js `